Let’s Challenge Aging Stereotypes with the Words We Use

 If you’re passed 60, you might be giving in to the misguided images that society has long promoted about being older.

 It’s so easy to do, isn’t it?
 If something hurts, it must be because you’re aging.
 If a job doesn’t work out, it must be because someone sees you as old.
 If you’re not getting out and enjoying yourself as much as you used to, it’s that age thing again.

 It is so easy to blame everything on age.
 I admit I’m not immune to letting it pacify me when I want an excuse.
 After all, I am human.

 Mostly, though, I like to wake up in the morning feeling gratitude for what I’ve acquired in my 79 years.
 I’ve climbed many of my personal mountains since childhood, and have had many challenges throughout my life.

 Yet, I appreciate all my life lessons.
 These hurdles have given me an opportunity to grow and become who I am today.
 In fact, I’m truly amazed at what I’ve accomplished throughout my years.
 The longer I live, the more I do.
-My latest source of pride is my book Revivement: Having a Life After Making a Living.

 What’s Your Take on Aging?

 Here’s what actress Jamie Lee Curtis said about aging: “If I can challenge old ideas about aging, I will feel more and more invigorated.
 I want to represent this new way.
 I want to be a new version of the 70-year-old woman.
 Vital, strong, very physical, very agile.”

 So, how do we rejuvenate ourselves and help others see us at our best?
 There are two ways: by changing our minds and changing our language.
 And, help others change theirs.

 We need to listen with new ears to what denigrates an older person, and make corrections in real time.
 For instance, if you hear someone say, “Old dogs can’t learn new tricks,” understand there are three offensive ideas for older adults in that statement: old… dogs… can’t learn.